lldap/lldap/example_configs/home-assistant.md

 1. Copy the [auth script](lldap-ha-auth.sh) to your home assistant instance.
 In this example, we use `/config/lldap-ha-auth.sh`.
       - Set the script as executable by running `chmod +x /config/lldap-ha-auth.sh`
+      - If your lldap reverse proxy is using a local (insecure) certificate, you have to add `-k` to the `curl` commands
 2. Add the following to your configuration.yaml in Home assistant:
 ```yaml
 homeassistant: